Addiction to Amphetamines

 These benefits are significant for those prescribed and needing the drugs for attention deficit hyperactivity disorder, depression, sleep disorders or another condition in which amphetamines are prescribed.
 However, the seductive allure of the drugs can be habit-forming and lead to addiction for both prescribed users and non-prescription users.

 - As an average, abuse incident rates are estimated at 2% for all age groups and genders though rates were higher in the 18-29 age groups (.4%) than the 45-64 age groups (.1%).

 - Girls aged 12-17 show a higher abuse rate (.3%) than boys (.1%) in the same age group.

-- The gap between males and females who’ve been admitted for non-intravenous use are similar at 54% admittance for males and 46% for females.
+- The gap between males and females who’ve been admitted to ERs non-intravenous use are similar at 54% admittance for men and 46% for women.

 - Males are 3-4 times more likely to use amphetamines intravenously than females.

 - In the 12-17 age groups, Caucasian and African-Americans had a higher rate of amphetamine abuse (.3%) than Hispanics and Asian Americans (.1%).
 Use of amphetamine stimulants in Native Americans of this age group is negligible.